nutsbox/cip/README.md

 usage:	cip [OPTIONS [SUB-PARAM]...] encrypts, decrypts and hashes key for a given string or file

--s.   &lt;string&gt;   the string to encrypt, decrypt or to hash -f    &lt;filename&gt;  the file to encrypt, decrypt or to hash
+-s    &lt;string&gt;    the string to encrypt, decrypt or to hash -f    &lt;filename&gt;  the file to encrypt, decrypt or to hash

 -t*   [algorithm] where '*' should be replaced by 's' or 'f'